-Internal reading data from the last academic year (2021-2022) demonstrates that 93% of disadvantaged children made expected progress in reading.
-Standardised tests taken in December 2022 indicate that 50% of disadvantaged children are now working in or above the average range for reading and comprehension (based on the Salford Standardised test).
-There were no disadvantaged children in the 2021-2022 Year 1 cohort, however 95% children passed the Phonic Screening Check.
-We plan to continue to embed the approaches in place in the strategy.
+Internal data demonstrates that 78% of disadvantaged children made expected progress in reading (December 2023).
+Standardised tests taken in October 2023 indicate that 75% of disadvantaged children are now working in or above the average range for reading and 75% for comprehension (based on the Salford Standardised test).
+This is an improvement on the previous year's figure of 50% and is now more closely in-line with the most recently published school reading data for 2023 (78%) and compares favourably to the national figure (73%).